Athletics and Recreation

 HWS Athletics will continue to monitor the conditions and community impact of COVID-19 with hope that some level of competition, such as scrimmages with local teams, might be possible during the spring semester.

 With our conference partners, HWS continues to prepare diligently for spring competition.
 We will monitor the latest guidance from local, state and federal health officials and the NCAA before making a decision early in 2021.
+We encourage everyone to join us in wearing a mask, social distancing and being diligent with hand hygiene.

 When will spring sports be informed if they can compete?